akornilo/akornilo.github.io/_posts/2016-01-01-how-learning-works.md

 **Space**: space, c, orbit, earth, nasa, moon, jupiter, dc, part, just

 Some of these terms make a lot of sense and follow the same cues humans would use (words like space or moon generally appear in articles about space not medicine).
-Other terms seem a bit surprising, like 'what' in medical or 'part' in space.
+Other terms are a bit surprising, like 'what' in medical or 'part' in space; these may either represent idiosyncrasies of the particular dataset or true subconcious trends of writing in these areas.
+In the first case, these weights may lead to overfitting (see section below); in the later, they provide insight about subconcious human patterns.
+Given the limited training data, it is hard to tell which is the case.
 Overall, its pretty cool that even a simple algorithm can find the same cues as humans.
 The weights for the other categories show similar patterns:

 **Mac**: mac, apple, quadra, centris, powerbook, macintosh, gnd, iisi, kemper, macs